-Tania’s debut novel, represented by Mark Gottlieb at Trident Media Group, is out on submission.
+Tania’s debut novel, formerly represented by Mark Gottlieb at Trident Media Group, is out on submission.
 Fingers crossed!
 Curious to know what it’s about?
 Here’s a sneak peek.

 June Colter, 17, equestrienne in the one-ring Byrd Family Circus, thunders around the ring on horseback.
 When she’s not performing, June studies in secret, helped by Jeta, an aged Romani drabarni, June’s mentor and friend.
 Defying her parents’ wishes, June dreams of going to school to study science and biology.